Azure/azure-quickstart-templates/acs-swarm-full-template/README.md

 --- | --- | ---
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Frgardler%2Fazure-quickstart-templates%2Facs%2Facs-swarm-full-template%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>|Swarm

+**Installation Note: You will need to provide an SSH RSA public key.
+Follow instructions to generate SSH RSA keys in section [SSH Key Generation](#ssh-key-generation)**

 # Swarm Container Service Walkthrough

  Once your container service has been created you will have a resource group containing 2 parts: